 WHAT WE DO

-MHSOBA prides itself on assisting Melbourne High School and more importantly its students in their pursuit of excellence.
+MHSOBA prides itself on supporting the Melbourne High School community along with current and tertiary students in their pursuit of excellence.

 - Financial assistance for students in need

 - Membership card